brianhigh/gnarwall/doc/DebianLiveFilteringBridge.md

 ### Alternate Method of Building the Image

 Alternatively, if you have a Debian "Jesse" system, you can also build the image yourself.
-Here is an example using [lb](https://packages.debian.org/jessie/live-build) version 2 in Debian Squeeze:
+Here is an example using [lb](https://packages.debian.org/jessie/live-build) version 4.0.3-1:

 ```
 sudo apt-get install live-build debootstrap syslinux squashfs-tools genisoimage rsync